 You May Have to Go on a Waiting List to Get Your Havanese Puppy

 Reputable breeders are careful about spacing the gestation periods of their female dogs.
 This is to ensure that the dogs and their puppies are healthy and safe.
 Dogs that breed frequently have a higher risk of developing health problems.
-Often, the quality of the puppies they produce decline rapidly, so it is not surprising that later litters also exhibit health and developmental issues.
+Often, the quality of the puppies they produce declines rapidly, so it is not surprising that later litters also exhibit health and developmental issues.

-Since dogs from reputable Havanese breeders are likely to produce few litters, it is possible that you may be placed on a wait list.
-The waiting period will vary depending on factors such as the availability of the puppies, the number of people on the wait list, how far along the mother dog is and the schedule for her next breeding.
+Since dogs from reputable Havanese breeders are likely to produce few litters, you may be placed on a wait list.
+The waiting period will vary depending on factors such as the availability of the puppies, the number of people on the wait list, how far along the mother dog is, and the schedule for her next breeding.
 Although this may seem undesirable for you, keep in mind that if you are willing to wait for your Havanese puppies, you are more likely to be rewarded with a healthy bundle of fur.
 You will not only be helping the mother dog, you will also be encouraging dog breeders to practice humane breeding.
 You could even reduce the demand on unscrupulous breeders to produce more puppies.
 Ultimately, you will be doing our furry friends a great favor simply by being patient enough to wait for the

-So good luck in getting the Havanese puppy of your dreams.
+So, good luck in getting the Havanese puppy of your dreams.

 [1-click-image-ranker]